PMunch/notificatcher/README.md

 The run parameter can be used to specify a program to be run for every notification.
 The program string can contain a replacement pattern.

+The close parameter can be used to specify a pattern for notification close events.
+This pattern only supports the id, file, and time replacements.

 The format that can be supplied is a fairly simple replacement pattern for how to output the notifications.
 It will perform these replacements: